laurabsteele/personal-goals/README.md

 - [ ] Create one new codepen for CSS Grid
 - [ ] Read another chapter of Ethan Marcotte's Book
 - [ ] Spend at least an hour on one hand lettering project
-- [ ] Sketch ideas for a Thunderbirds poster
+- [ ] Continue Sketching ideas for a Thunderbirds poster
 - [ ] Write outline for personal brand/design story
+- [ ] Research websites for Evoynne

 ### Things I'll Do This Month: May 2017
 - [ ] One page of hand lettering a day